5 More Incredible things about a Holiday with Your Dog

 Not long after I finished writing ‘The 5 Best Things about a Holiday with Your Dog’ I realised that there were in fact more than 5 things that make taking a break accompanied by your dog awesome!

 Dog lovers love other dog lovers!
 There is nothing better than spending time with your friends and family that understand the way you feel about your own beloved furkid.
 You can plan days around both spending time with your loved ones and your loved furry ones.
 Your dogs will have their own playmate for the trip so that they can enjoy the activities that dogs love to do with their own species – racing one another along the beach or a game of tug of war.
 All the while, the humans can sit back together and laugh at their dogs antics and tell tales that only other dog lovers would understand.

 2. You can travel ‘solo’ but never be alone

 Sometimes there is the occasion to travel solo.
 Some love this independence and freedom.
 Some choose this option as a means of recharge their batteries and renewing their spirit.
-For others, there is simply not a travelling companion– others aren’t able to get the time away, afford it or aren’t interested in where you want to go.
-Having your dog with you means that you’re never alone despite travelling solo.
+For others, there is simply not a traveling companion– others aren’t able to get the time away, afford it or aren’t interested in where you want to go.
+Having your dog with you means that you’re never alone despite traveling solo.
 You will have companionship throughout, and as we’ve already mentioned you have a great aid in meeting new people!